exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 How high?
 Well, it turns out that Bitcoin will get infinitely hard.

 ![](/images/21-lessons/stock-to-flow-white-cc-by-sources.png)
-<center>Visualization of stock and flow for USD, gold, and Bitcoin</center>
+<center v-pre>Visualization of stock and flow for USD, gold, and Bitcoin</center>

 Due to an exponential decrease of the mining reward, the flow of new bitcoin will diminish resulting in a sky-rocketing stock-to-flow ratio.